 What do you Seek?

-It is for the seeker to decide what it wants to accomplish or how far it wishes to go.
+It is for the seeker to decide what they wish to accomplish or how far they wish to go.
 Some desire knowledge while others want to develop specific gifts such as prophecy, dream interpretation or soul travel.
-Some may care only to develop inner qualities of soul that bring inner peace and wisdom.
-The good thing is that all who faithfully journey the path of Spiritus Lumine will find themselves becoming more spiritually awakened and enlightened a step at a time until one day there is a realization of a great distance that has been traveled.
+Some care only to develop inner qualities of soul that bring inner peace and wisdom.
+The good thing is that all who faithfully journey the path of Spiritus Lumine will find themselves becoming more spiritually awakened and enlightened.
+This occurs one step at a time until one day, there is the realization that a great distance has been traveled.
 The student stands on a mountain peak, as it were, and sees an awakened reality that was once only a dream.

-Mystics are special people who usually are not satisfied by many of the answers to the big questions of life provided by society.
-They are driven to seek solutions for themselves.
-They are open to new information, but cautious about assuming they have all the answers.
-They believe in communing with powers greater than themselves.
-As they travel along a mystical path, they will usually practice a series of inner and outer-forms to help them better connect with the divine.
-Once they feel comfortable and gain more experience, mystics create a unique symbol for communing with the Divine.
+Mystics are special people who are not satisfied with most of the answers to the big questions of life provided by society.
+As spiritual sovereigns, they are driven to seek solutions for themselves.
+They are open to new information and cautious about assuming they have all the answers.
+They commune with powers greater than themselves.
+As they travel along a mystical path, they will usually practice a series of inner and outer-forms to help them better connect with the D

 - Picture used by permission of Creative Commons